 How are you able to offer this movie for free?
-We are able to offer this movie for free because Johnson and Lufrano has sponsored all of the theatre’s direct costs to staff and open the theatre.
-First ACT, the Florida Theatre’s young professional networking group, is volunteering their time to coordinate the event, and the Florida Theatre is absorbing the administrative overhead as a community service.
+We are able to offer this movie for free because of the support of our wonderful sponsors.
+First A.C.T., the Florida Theatre’s young professional networking group, is volunteering their time to coordinate the event, and the Florida Theatre is absorbing the administrative overhead as a community service.

 Where will the food go?
 The food will be received by Feeding Northeast Florida, our community’s food bank and a partner of Feeding America.

 What food should I bring?
 Shelf-stable foods are best for the most people, from children over a weekend, to homeless persons with no way to prepare meals, to working families who need to prepare quick, but nourishing meals.
 Here are some suggestions:

 Boxed items like macaroni and cheese, pasta, and instant potatoes.